sangjr2007/sangjr2007/README.md

 ## 🧑‍💻 About Me
 I am a beginner in programming and currently learning fundamental concepts.
-I use GitHub to store my exercises, track my progress, and improve my skills every day.
+I will strive to continuously improve myself.

 ---